 Our washing machine stopped spinning.
 It would reach the spin cycle and just stop, until the spin cycle ended.
 I went to the phone for answers.
 I pictured YouTube videos that would instruct me to tear the machine apart to get to a belt that needed replacing.
 I pictured an afternoon of frustration and uselessness, as I attempted to fix something above my pay grade.

 The first internet page I pulled up, informed me that my first step was to perform what it called a “Master Reset”.
 It sounded complicated.
 I read the definition of the Master Reset.
 It said, “To perform a Master Reset, carefully unplug the washing machine from the power outlet and leave it unplugged for one minute.
 After one minute is up, plug the washer cord back into the wall.
 Next, open and close the door of the washing machine 6 times within 12 seconds to send a “reset” signal to all the components.”
 I read through those steps a couple of times.
 It seemed too simple, and I knew that a remedy this simple would not work for someone like me.
 My cynicism leads me to believe that corporations build these things to keep people like me from fixing them, and to keep the whole industry that surrounds washing machines, and repairmen afloat.
-I also thought this sounded like one of those “home remedies” that people spread via word of mouth, but no one uses, because they don’t work for “me”, and such solutions only make those of us that are not able to fix anything with this inept feeling for being one of the few for which the miracle cures don’t work.
+I also thought this sounded like one of those “home remedies” that people spread via word of mouth, but no one uses, because they don’t work for “me”, and such solutions only leave those of us that are not able to fix anything with this inept feeling for being one of the few for which miracle cures don’t work.

 In my mind, I was already at Sear’s writing the check for a new washing machine, but I considered the idea of trying this step-by-step process on a ‘what the heck’ basis.
 I thought this option might have a better chance of working than stabbing myself in the eye would, so I tried it and it … it worked.
 It worked so well that we did it twice just to convince ourselves that it actually worked.